Harassment, Intimidation and Bullying

 - Harassment, Intimidation and Bullying

 Our nationally recognized No Place for Hate program is rooted in the strong relationship each of our four schools has with the Anti-Defamation League (ADL).
-During the 2017-2018 the LRHSD schools earned their No Place for Hate designation for the sixith consecutive year.
+During the 2019-2020 school year, the LRHSD schools earned their No Place for Hate designation for the eighth consecutive year.
 The No Place for Hate program helps schools challenge anti-Semitism, racism, homophobia and all forms of bigotry.
 We use it as an umbrella for both existing and new programs that reduce bias and bullying.

 The LRHSD schools are part of nearly 230 across eastern PA, southern NJ and DE currently participating in the No Place for Hate program.
 The LRHSD still has the distinction of being the only complete No Place for Hate school district in New Jersey.